 Played straight with how Isana supports Nagisa and Keitaro getting together after noting how close they've become.

-Mutsumi wants nothing more than to help Naru and Keitaro hook up.
+Deconstructed with Mutsumi who wants nothing more than to help Naru and Keitaro hook up.
 Too bad this means constantly ignoring Keitaro's insistence that he doesn't want anything else to do with the violently abusive Naru.
 Her continued attempts to 'help' completely destroy their friendship.

-Rich Bitch Kagura is a rare villainous version: she specificially wants Nagisa and Keitaro to get together so it'll be even more painful for Nagisa to lose him.
+Rich Bitch Kagura is a rare villainous version: she specifically wants Nagisa and Keitaro to get together so it'll be even more painful for Nagisa to lose him.

 Earth and Sky: Rarity plays matchmaker for Applejack and Soarin' and Apple Bloom and Pipsqueak, and takes things to almost Chessmaster levels of planning.